SSWConsulting/SSW.Rules.Content/rules/comments-do-you-enforce-comments-with-check-ins/rule.md

 <!--endintro-->

 ::: greybox
-You should have good comments... if you are struggling use [this](http://programmingexcuses.com/) :)
+You should have good comments... if you are struggling use [Excuses For Lazy Coders](http://programmingexcuses.com/) :)
 :::

 ::: bad